Pygame-Nepa/bmi-calculator/README.md

 # BMI Calculator

 A clean, simple, and responsive website to calculate Body Mass Index (BMI).
-Built using web technologies, this tool allows users to input their height and weight to get their BMI.
+Built using html css js, this tool allows users to input their height and weight to get their BMI.

 ## Features